 Let’s be less bad

-Let’s be less bad, and maybe, better.
+Let’s be less bad, and maybe better.
 Nobody is perfect.

 To be less bad is to apologize when we are wrong.

-Better is to not stop trying to be less bad, despite the mistakes, and trying to repair the damage.
+Better is not to stop trying to be less bad, despite the mistakes, and trying to repair the damage.
 No one is perfect, which means that making mistakes is inevitable.

 Having isn’t bad.
 If you have by helping others, that’s less bad.

 Having by helping others have is better.
-Sharing is when we all know how to give wisely, no one has to ask for more or have in excess.
+Sharing is when we all know how to give wisely; no one has to ask for more or have in excess.

-Having is not a requirement for giving because Love is giving.
+Having is not a requirement for giving because love is giving.

 Believing and knowing are not the same.

 Believing doesn’t require evidence, mathematics, scientific rigor, logic, or reasoning.
-It is a certainty, and conviction by feeling.
+It is a certainty and conviction by feeling.

 Commutatively, not believing doesn’t require justification either, because it can be expressed simply as believing that a belief is false.
 Fair is fair.

-Some beliefs entertain me, provokes my curiosity, and can even inspire me in the search for knowledge.
+Some beliefs entertain me, provoke my curiosity, and can even inspire me in the search for knowledge.
 Others I tolerate, as long as they’re not against any of my previous principles, and above all, do not intend to impose.
 Knowledge is a process where doubt is allowed, demonstration is obligatory, and challenge is both necessary and encouraged.
-I prefer knowledge over belief, and informed and responsible beliefs, before simply believing.
+I prefer knowledge over belief, and informed and responsible beliefs before simply believing.

-I’m more interested in the net result of actions, rather than intentions.
+I’m more interested in the net result of actions rather than intentions.

 Intentions are potential, intangible, and excluding my own, I can’t judge them.
 Prudence suggests that, at most, they are a philosophical exercise.
 Actions are dynamic, and although sometimes subtle, they are tangible.
 They usually leave evidence or consequences that we can evaluate.